updated 14 April 2023

 In the image above, there is a 50mm fixed lens with aperture ranging from f1.7 to f16.

-Each f-stop represent a change in light intensity of a factor of two.
+Each f-stop “normaly” represent a change in light intensity of a factor of two.

 To better understand this values, you have to calculate the radius (r) of an aperture versus the radius (R) of double the aperture.

-Take for example f2.8 and multiply by 1.42, which is the approximate of square root of 2, and you will get f4:
+And vice versa: f2.8 and multiply by 1.42, which is the approximate of square root of 2, and you will get f4.

 2.8×√2 = 4;